 We at Berwick Solicitors, have over 30 years’ experience in the area of medical negligence claims and have dedicated Solicitors who specialises in medical malpractice (medical negligence).
 We understand that injuries arising from medical negligence can be devastating.
 The result can have long term effects on a person’s life.
 We take the time to get to know you, your injuries and how your life has been affected.
 Because we are specialists, we can guide you through every step of your case.
-We have helped many people throughout Ireland in medical negligence cases, to secure compensation for their injuries.
+We have helped many people throughout Ireland in medical negligence cases.
 Please see our testimonials to find out what our clients say.

-How to Sue: If you think you have a claim for Medical Negligence / Medical Malpractice / Clinical Negligence, and want legal advice, please feel free to contact Martin Kerrigan or Matthew Molloy of Berwick Solicitors for a no obligation consultation.
+If you think you have a claim for Medical Negligence / Medical Malpractice / Clinical Negligence, and want legal advice, please feel free to contact Martin Kerrigan of Berwick Solicitors for a no obligation consultation.
 We can offer you the support you need to pursue your claim.

 Medical Negligence / Medical Malpractice / Clinical Negligence – Frequently Asked Questions

 Medical Negligence statute of limitations Ireland